-(3) Selection of practice sites shall be based on written criteria established by faculty including a requirement that the practice sites shall be fully approved by the appropriate accreditation, evaluation or licensing bodies, if such exist.
+(4) Selection of practice sites shall be based on written criteria established by faculty including a requirement that the practice sites shall be fully approved by the appropriate accreditation, evaluation or licensing bodies, if such exist.

-(4) There is a written agreement that is in effect between the authorities responsible for the educational program and the nursing service or other relevant service of the practice site.
+(5) There is a written agreement that is in effect between the authorities responsible for the educational program and the nursing service or other relevant service of the practice site.
 The agreement shall include but not be limited to provisions that:

-(a) Ensure that faculty members have control of and freedom to select appropriate learning experiences; and
+(a) Ensure that faculty members have authority and responsibility to select appropriate learning experiences in collaboration with practice site; and

-(b) Clearly identify whether or not preceptors will be provided by the site, and how they will be selected and function.
+(b) Clearly specify whether or not clinical teaching associates will be provided by the site, and how they will be selected and function.